ingridstevens/whisper-audio-transcriber/README.md

 ## Usage
 In the `rag-over-whisper-audio.ipynb` notebook:
-- Run the cells in sequential order.
+- Run the cells in sequential order. *(Note: The way you run a cell is by pressing shift enter)*
 - The notebook will guide you through loading the audio-derived text data, creating embeddings, and setting up FAISS to create a vector store.
 - It will then walk you through the process of using a Large Language Model (LLM) with a chain designed for question-answering tasks.
 - Example queries can be modified to retrieve relevant information from the encoded text data.